Canonical URLs: A Beginner's Guide to Canonical Tags

 Why Use Canonical Tags?

-Canonical tags are a valuable deduplication tool.
-They can resolve issues with duplicate content (or near-identical pages) you need to keep.
+You should use canonical tags because they can resolve issues with duplicate content or near-identical pages that you need to keep.

 • American English and British English versions of the same page